Nazi racial theories: Highest Aryans: Germanic and Nordic

 In 1942, Himmler redefined the term "related" which until that year had referred to non-German European nations as follows: "that the racial structure of all European nations is so closely related to that of the German nation that if interbreeding occurs there is no danger that the German nation's blood will be racially contaminated".
-The term "related" was defined as "German blood and blood of related Germanic races" (to which members of "non-Germanic" nations who were capable of being Germanised and secondly, "related blood but not from related races", by which Himmler meant all the non-Germanic European nations (Slavs, Latins, Celts, and Balts).
+The term "related" was defined, firstly, as "German blood and blood of related Germanic races" (to which members of "non-Germanic" nations were only included insofar as they were capable of being Germanised), and secondly, "related blood but not from related races", by which Himmler meant all the non-Germanic European nations (Slavs, Latins, Celts, and Balts).
+According to historian Peter Longerich, this two-tiered definition was created to later exclude the second category from having sexual relations with Germans: this was Himmler's strategy of preparing the way for a future ban on sexual relations between Germanics and those of Latin, Baltic, or Celtic origins.
+Slavs had already been formally banned from having sexual relations with Germans, by this point.

 Jews, Romani, and black people were not considered Aryans by Nazi Germany.
 Instead, they were considered subhuman and inferior races.